-If you want to really increase the conversion on your direct mail integrate mobile marketing tactics like text marketing.
+If you want to really increase the conversion of your direct mail, integrate mobile marketing tactics like text marketing.
 Direct mail can still be very beneficial for your business, just make sure your direct mail is part of your holistic marketing strategy.

 Okay, networking is not dead.
 However, if you are going to use networking as a demand generation tactic you need to be in it for the long haul.
 Networking is not a once and done thing.
 Networking takes a great deal of time to build relationships and trust with your networking group.

 One of the hardest things about networking is finding the right people at the right time.
 Not everyone needs your product or service, right away.
 So it really comes to finding the right people that will help your network and be successful.
 Networking is a great long-term demand tactic that you should be using.

 Okay, I know what you are thinking.
 Video marketing is for the B2C company.
 There is no way that top-level executives are going to be watching videos.
 Right?

 According to recent research, 75% of business executives watch work-related videos at least once per month.
 Further, 54% of senior-level executives share work-related videos with colleagues at least once per week.
 Finally, websites that include video have on average an extra 2 minute dwell time, than sites that do not have video.